Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 You would be able to improve the appearance of your front yard first.
 A second benefit is that you might manage soil erosion in your front yard.

-As long as you use native, hardy plants, terraced plant beds are the ideal low maintenance front yard ideas.
-You can have a terrace in your front yard with two to three layers.
+Terraced plant beds are the ideal low-maintenance front yard ideas.
+You can have a terrace in your front yard with two to three layers, as long as you use native, hardy plants.

 14. Make a Stepping Stone Pathway